varnish/hitch/README.md

       --write-ip               (write 1 octet with the IP family followed by 4 (IPv4) or 16 (IPv6) octets little-endian to backend before the actual data)
+      --write-proxy            (write HaProxy's PROXY protocol line before actual data:
+                                "PROXY TCP4 <source-ip> <dest-ip> <source-port> <dest-port>\r\n"
+                                Note, that currently only TCP4 implemented.
+Also note, that dest-ip and dest-port are initialized once after the socket is bound.
+It means that you will get 0.0.0.0 as dest-ip instead of actual IP if that what the listening socket was bound to)

 `stud` uses no configuration file.